shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

 Nothing else is needed to get you going. `$snippet` will now either include the rendered plugin or an empty string if the communication went wrong (the latter is a fallback to not compromise your checkout).

-In order to have everything in place, you need to add a CSS and Javascript snippets.
+In order to have everything in place, you need to add CSS and Javascript snippets.
 This can be done like this:

     <!-- +++ HTML Snippet for your head section +++ -->
     <?php foreach($facade->getTemplateCssFiles() as $cssFile): ?>